SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

-# Google Drive Speed Test Scripts
+# Cloud Storage Benchmarking

 ## About

-This repository contains all the scripts used to test upload/download speeds when transferring files to/from Google Drive.
+This repository contains all the scripts used to test upload/download speeds when transferring files to/from various cloud sites.

+### Current Cloud Storage Options
+ * Google Drive
+ * AWS S3

+### Google Drive
-The tests in this repository all use various Google Drive CLI software packages to transfer dummy files.
+The tests all use various Google Drive CLI software packages to transfer dummy files.
 A transfer can either be completed as an upload or a download.
 It is designed so that the user can either complete these transfers from their personal computer or on University of Arizona's HPC filexfer node.
 As a result, these scripts can either be run using python 2 or python 3 (I have a personal preference for python3 and [python 2 is being sunsetted](https://www.python.org/doc/sunset-python-2/), and because the filexfer node has only python 2 installed).

 The transfer programs that have scripts currently available or are soon-to-be available are:
 * rclone